 If you’re a residential or light commercial contractor, you’ve probably heard one of these statements:

-→ “My brother-in-law is a carpenter and says you’re charging double what it should cost.”
+→ “My brother-in-law is a carpenter and says you’re charging double of what it should cost.”

-→ “I talked to seven contractors and none of them know what they’re doing.”
+→ “I’ve talked to seven contractors and none of them know what they’re doing.”

-→ “We can’t pay the deposit, but will pay in full when the work is done.”
+→ “We can’t pay the advance, but will pay in full when the work is done.”

-Every construction business will face dealing with difficult clients at some point.
+Every construction business will face difficult clients at some point.
 Beyond stressing you out, working with a tough client has other unwanted side effects, including: